FaberVitale/less-plugin-util/docs/funcref.md

 ##### Syntax:
     isfunction(funcName :string): boolean
 ##### Description:
-Accepts the name of a function passed as string returns true if the function is available, false otherwise:
+Accepts the name of a function passed as string.
+Returns true if the function is available, false otherwise:

-a function is available if it is a [built-in function](http://lesscss.org/functions/) or is added via plugin to function registry.
+a function is available, if it is a [built-in function](http://lesscss.org/functions/) or is added via plugin to function registry.

 **return type**: boolean